• Skip to primary navigation

 Frequently asked questions

-What is the difference between Boeuf Bourguignon and La Daube Provençale?
+What is the difference between Beef Bourguignon and La Daube Provençale?

 Both are very similar - beef stewed in red wine for hours.
 Boeuf Bourguignon originates from the Burgundy region of France while La Daube Provençale is from Provence.
 La Daube Provençale has orange zest and olives for a distinctive South of France flavor.
 La Daube Provençale is very similar to la Daube Niçoise as well.